SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/On Languages.md

 -------------------------------
 Formal language (syntax) comprises of a set of symbols called an 'alphabet' (in the context of mathematics, specifically model theory, this is instead called a vocabulary), formation rules to forms WFF's, and a set of WFF's (which is a subset of all possible strings that can be formed).

-A 'logic' is syntax + semantics, a full formal system is a logic with a proof theory (inference rules).
 ## Classification of Formal Grammars
 ### Defining Formal Grammars
 Formally, a grammar is defined as the following: